Corrie Yee Wears Red Lingerie & Fur Robe In Bel Air

 The model is often seen sporting revealing clothing items that accentuate her incredible body.
 She’s no stranger to sporting sexy lingerie, teeny tops, skimpy bathing suits, and more.

-As previously reported by The Inquisitr, Corrie recently got the pulses of her followers racing when she hung out at the beach in Tulum as she sported a leopard-print bikini.
+As previously reported by The Inquisitr, Corrie recently got the pulses of her followers racing when she hung out at the beach in Tulum, Mexico, as she sported a leopard-print bikini.
 The suit flaunted her glowing tan.
-That post also proved to be a popular one among her fans.
+That post also proved to be a popular one among fans.
 To date, it’s raked in more than 13,000 likes and over 290 comments.